zuntaalejandra/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-Welcome to the SQLAlchemy 's analysis based on 2 tables of data (Measurement and Station) from a BD accessed by sqlalchemy library.
+Welcome to the SQLAlchemy 's analysis based on 2 tables of data (Measurement and Station) from a BD accessed by commands of sqlalchemy library.

 # PART 1